fuzzylogicxx/fuzzylogic/posts/how-to-hide-elements-for-different-browsing-contexts.md

 ## Hide visually (i.e. from sighted people)

 We’ll usually want to hide something visually (only) when its purpose is solely to provide extra context to Assistive Technologies.
-An example would be adding additional, visually-hidden text to a “Read more” link such as “about Joe Biden” since that would be beneficial to screen reader users.
+An example would be appending additional, visually-hidden text to a “Read more” link such as “about Joe Biden” since that would be beneficial to screen reader users.

 We can achieve this with a `visually-hidden` class in CSS and by applying that class to our element.